Board of Directors

 Dr. Kasie Whitener

 Dr. Kasie Whitener is a member of the South Carolina Council on Humanities Speaker’s Bureau and a professor of entrepreneurship at the University of South Carolina.
 Her most recent literary conference credentials include faculty posts at Winter Wheat Literary Festival at Bowling Green State University in 2017 and the Pat Conroy Literary Center’s 2018 Lowcountry Book Club Convention.
 She leads Write On SC, a radio program and podcast dedicated to showcasing South Carolina authors.
-Dr. Whitener has published short fiction in literary journals like The Petigru Review, Spry, and Kairos, and won the Carrie McCray Award for Short Fiction in 2016 with “Cover Up.”
-As managing partner of Clemson Road Consulting, Dr. Whitener has directed projects in software implementation, change management, and process discovery and design.
+Whitener has published short fiction in literary journals like The Petigru Review, Spry, and Kairos, and won the Carrie McCray Award for Short Fiction in 2016 with “Cover Up.”
+As managing partner of Clemson Road Consulting, Whitener has directed projects in software implementation, change management, and process discovery and design.
 She leads 1 Million Cups Columbia, a Kaufman Foundation program promoting entrepreneurship, and co-founded the Women’s Business Center of South Carolina.
-Dr. Whitener is a passionate entrepreneur in which capacity she hosts Start Something, Columbia! a radio broadcast and podcast sponsored by the WBC of SC.
+Whitener is a passionate entrepreneur in which capacity she hosts Start Something, Columbia!, a radio broadcast and podcast sponsored by the WBC of SC.

 Roger Jones is founder and CEO of one of South Carolina’s largest independent real estate development and management firms.
 He and his wife founded a private family foundation that sponsors two education efforts directed toward underserved students called Raise Up and Music for Life.
 He also founded a Charleston literacy organization that eventually merged with a west coast literacy effort to form a national literacy association called Reading Partners.
 He has served on numerous non-profit boards including The South Carolina Chamber of Commerce.

-He was recently published in Writers Digest and his first fiction novel is in final revisions.
+He recently was published in Writers Digest and his first fiction novel is in final revisions.
 He has studied writing with authors and editors Anne Brewer, Nina Bruhns, CJ Lyons and Mary Alice Monroe.

 Vivian I. Bikulege

-Nancy is employed part-time as a professional learning consultant for a not-for-profit organization that supports students and educators worldwide.
+Allen-is employed part-time as a professional learning consultant for a not-for-profit organization that supports students and educators worldwide.
 She is a novice fiction writer currently working on her first historical novel.

 Martha Thwaite Weeks

-After teaching literature, composition, and creative writing to thousands of high school and college students for 33 years, Susan turned her attention to putting a novel in her heart on paper, the genesis of which started with a short story that won a fiction prize some years ago.
-She is delighted to present her debut novel, Bells for Eli, to readers on March 2, 2020.
-During her years of teaching at Spartanburg Community College and then as an AP English teacher at Spartanburg High School, Susan published short stories and won numerous regional awards such as the South Carolina Fiction Prize (twice), the Porter Fleming Competition, The Southern Writers Symposium Emerging Writers Fiction Contest, The Hub City Hardegree Contest in Fiction, Alabama Conclave First Novel Chapter Contest, and The Jubilee Writing Competition (twice).
+After teaching literature, composition and creative writing to thousands of high school and college students for 33 years, Zurenda turned her attention to putting a novel in her heart on paper, the genesis of which started with a short story that won a fiction prize some years ago.
+She presented her debut novel, "Bells for Eli," to readers on March 2, 2020.
+During her years of teaching at Spartanburg Community College and then as an AP English teacher at Spartanburg High School, Zurenda published short stories and won numerous regional awards such as the South Carolina Fiction Prize (twice), the Porter Fleming Competition, The Southern Writers Symposium Emerging Writers Fiction Contest, The Hub City Hardegree Contest in Fiction, Alabama Conclave First Novel Chapter Contest, and The Jubilee Writing Competition (twice).
 Since 2018, she has published six stories in literary magazines.

-Ferguson Williams is a fiction writer from Socastee, South Carolina.
+Ferguson Williams is a fiction writer from Socastee, S.C.
 Her work has appeared in Azure: A Journal of Literary Thought, Literally Stories, The Petigru Review and Five:2:One Magazine.
 She’s supposed to be working on her debut collection of short stories, but Twitter is just too addictive.
 Find her there at @Ferg_Williams.

-Patrick McMillan, PhD
+Patrick McMillan, Ph.D.

-Patrick is the Emmy Award-winning host, co-creator and writer of the popular ETV nature program Expeditions with Patrick McMillan.
-For over 20 years, Patrick has worked as a professional naturalist, biologist and educator.
+Patrick McMillan is the Emmy Award-winning host, co-creator and writer of the popular ETV nature program Expeditions with Patrick McMillan.
+For over 20 years, McMillan has worked as a professional naturalist, biologist and educator.
 His range of experience has concentrated on botany, though he is also well-respected through his work in ichthyology, herpetology and mammalogy.
 Patrick is a professional naturalist, the Glenn and Heather Hilliard Professor of Environmental Sustainability at Clemson University, where he is also a faculty member in the Department of Forestry and Environmental Conservation, the director of the South Carolina Botanical Garden, the Bob Campbell Geology Museum and the Clemson Experimental Forest and an honorary member of the Clemson University Class of 1939.

-Patrick’s intense interest in natural history began at a very young age.
+McMillan’s intense interest in natural history began at a very young age.
 He attributes his memorization of thousands of scientific names to his grandmother, who would read him Animal Kingdom and wildflower books as a young child, including the Latin names—quite a contrast to Dr. Seuss!
 He spent his early childhood in the Fakahatchee Strand and Big Cypress Swamp with his father and grandfather.
 From there, his research has taken him around the world in pursuit of new species of plants, and his areas of expertise are in sedge and Begonia taxonomy, natural community ecology and conservation biology.